Imam-ul-Haq

-Domestic career
+Career

-Pakistan
+Domestic

 In the final of the 2016–17 Quaid-e-Azam Trophy, he scored 200 not out batting for Habib Bank Limited.
 In the final of 2017–18 National T20 Cup, he scored 59 not out batting for Lahore Blues, and was named man of the match.

 In September 2025, during the Hanif Mohammad Trophy, he struck a career-best 330 off 291 balls for Multan Region against Dera Murad Jamali Region in a domestic first-class match at the National Bank Stadium, Karachi.
 His innings, which included 34 fours and eight sixes, came after a strong 2024–25 season where he scored 823 runs at an average of 68.58.
 The performance marked his highest score in organized cricket and strengthened his case for a Test recall, having last appeared for Pakistan in the 2023–24 Boxing Day Test in Melbourne.

-England
+County

 In July 2022, he was signed by Somerset to play in their final four matches of the County Championship in England.

 In July 2025, he joined Yorkshire as an overseas signing in mid-2025, stepping in after Ruturaj Gaikwad withdrew.
 In August 2025, during the One Day Cup 2025, he produced a string of dominant innings, helping Yorkshire in multiple matches: he scored 159 off 130 balls against Northamptonshire, leading Yorkshire to a massive 202-run victory.
 Against Lancashire, he scored 117 in a successful chases, guiding Yorkshire to a 7-wicket win.
 In a match versus Sussex, he anchored a big second wicket stand (196 in 33 overs) with James Wharton, contributing to a comfortable victory.
 Over the group stage of the One Day Cup, he amassed 583 runs in 7 innings at an average of ~ 97.16, including three centuries and three fifties.